Participant Info

 Articles and Chapters

 “Multiple Contingencies.”
-Contingent Faculty: A Labor History, University of Illinois Press, The Working Class in American History Series, forthcoming.
+Contingent Faculty and the Remaking of Higher Education: A Labor History, University of Illinois Press, The Working Class in American History Series, 2024.

 U.S. Imperialism and Puerto Rican Needleworkers: Sovereignty, Citizenship, and Women’s Labor in a Deep History of Neoliberal Trade.”
 International Labor and Working-Class History (Fall 2020): 142-172.